 - Although it’s difficult for a virus to jump from an animal to a human without evolving first in an intermediate host, scientists at a US lab did it with a bat coronavirus.6 7 The Wuhan outbreak also involved a bat coronavirus.

 - Two of the scientists who co-wrote the paper in item 3) work at the Wuhan lab:

 - If you visit the Nature link at endnote 7 and click on Xing-Yi Ge, it states “Xing-Yi Ge.
 Key Laboratory of Special Pathogens and Biosafety, Wuhan Institute of Virology, Chinese Academy of Sciences, Wuhan, China.”

 - Similarly if you click on Zhengli-Li Shi, it states “Zhengli-Li Shi.
 Key Laboratory of Special Pathogens and Biosafety, Wuhan Institute of Virology, Chinese Academy of Sciences, Wuhan, China.”

 China has a history of pathogens escaping its labs.
 The center of the outbreak has a laboratory certified for working on pathogens fatal to humans.
 At least two of the doctors at that lab helped to get a bat coronavirus to jump from bats to humans without an intermediate host.

-And if you want early warning of a pandemic so you can prep, you’ll get better information from a rocketry forum than The Washington Post or National Public Radio.
+And if you want early warning of a pandemic so you can prep, you’ll get better information from a rocketry forum10 than The Washington Post or National Public Radio.